-What began as one hair salon over 90 years ago has grown into a multibillion-dollar corporation committed to making people look and feel beautiful.
+What began as one hair salon almost 100 years ago has grown into a multibillion-dollar corporation committed to making people look and feel beautiful.

 In 1922, Paul and Florence Kunin opened Kunin Beauty Salon, which quickly expanded into a chain of value-priced salons located in department stores.
 Their son Myron bought the chain in 1958 and changed the company name to Regis.
 Myron saw the retail trend move toward the convenience of mall shopping and began to move the salons out of department stores to freestanding operations in enclosed shopping malls.

 With the acquisition of Supercuts in 1996, Regis Corporation expanded into strip centers and street locations, and also became a major force in franchising.